bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 0.9
+Improved mapping of informal relationships in post content.

 # 0.8 -
 Supports mapping of informal relationships in post content.